Iframe

 Add a breakpoint prefix to apply a class only from a certain screen width:

-Example: d-none d-lg-block hides content on small screens and shows it on large screens.
+d-none d-lg-block hides content on small screens and shows it on large screens.